The top 10 Google Drive alternative options for 2025

 3. Notion - for project management

 Drive doesn’t support collaborative project management, but a lot of us still use it to store documents related to projects.
-If that's the same for you, then consider Notion.
+If that’s the same for you, then consider Notion, a versatile cloud storage solution.
 It makes it easier to collaborate and work on projects.

 If Trello and Drive had a baby, it’d look something like Notion.
 You can create a library of project-related files in Notion and then add it to your project tracker.
 Like Trello, you can assign colleagues and move items to columns depending on status.